AABUGS/GapMap/README.md

   with manual syscalls.
 - **CI/HVCI page hashes** validate page contents against the PE's authenticode catalog at page-in time.
 If the modified page gets paged out and back in, the hash won't match.
-  This is the strongest detection vector — only applies on HVCI-enabled systems.
+  Only applies on HVCI-enabled systems.
 - **Disk-vs-memory byte comparison** of the full page (including padding past `VirtualSize`) would catch the non-zero bytes.
 Most integrity checkers only hash up to `VirtualSize` and miss the padding.